codeforamerica/Python-API-Module/README.md

     $ git submodule add git://github.com/codeforamerica/Python-API-Module.git api

 This repository should now be in our new `api` directory.
+Let's update the `xml2dict` submodule that's stored in it.

+    $ cd api
+    $ git submodule init && git submodule update

 We can now start on our new Python API wrapper -- let's add the following code to the file `my_python_wrapper.py`.

 ```python
 #!/usr/bin/env python